 - Websites engage more customers.

 - Websites are better marketing tools.
-Did you recently added a new product to your shop?
+Have you recently added a new product to your shop?
 Why bother telling your customers when they visit you?
-You can notify them anytime you want using web or app or SMS-notifications.
-Internet has set a new dimensions for marketing & customer reach approaches.
+You can notify them anytime you want using the web or app or SMS-notifications.
+The internet has set new dimensions for marketing & customer reach approaches.